-As described in Note 2 to the basic financial statements, in 2015, the College adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, and GASB Statement No. 71, Pensions Transition for Contributions Made Subsequent to the Measurement Date - and amendment of GASB Statement No. 68, and as a result restated their June 30, 2014 net position of the business-type activities.
+As described in Note 2 to the basic financial statements, in fiscal year 2016, the College adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application.
+These changes were incorporated in the College's 2016 financial statements; however, there was no effect on beginning net position.
 Our opinion is not modified with respect to this matter.